botworld-wiki/beatburger.github.io/pages/arena-masters.md

 ### Story

-- **Brad:** Hi kid, I'm Brad the Arena Manager, you here to get an autograph grom one of the arena masters?
+- **Brad:** Hi kid, I'm Brad the Arena Manager, you here to get an autograph from one of the arena masters?
 - **Player:** Nope, I've come to take them on!
 - **Brad:** One cannot simply enter the Arena, you'll have to do a trial to earn your official botpack first.
 I warn you, it's tough.
 And I don't think you're ready...
 - **Player:** I was born ready.
 Who di I fight?